Aalto Co-Educator for Teachers

 In collaboration with the Aalto University Teaching Services team, we offer Sustainability in Teaching, a 3-credit pedagogical course.
 Contact: Meeri Karvinen for more deatils ([email protected])

 We also provide teachers with focused support and practical coaching for facilitating student-teams and teacher-teams in courses, based on research at Aalto University.
 Contact: Tuomo Eloranta ([email protected]).

 Our goal is to share the best ideas and proven practices of Aalto teachers to the entire teaching community at Aalto University.
 Find links to such sources of ideas and toolkits developed by different actors at Aalto below.

 On this page you can find tips, tools and good practices for integrating sustainability into your teaching.

-Teamwork First-Aid Kit gathers tools that have proved to be useful in supporting diverse teams tackling ill-defined problems and building foundational elements for the successful teamwork.
+Teamwork First-Aid Kit gathers tools that have proved to be useful in supporting diverse teams tackling ill-defined problems and building the foundations for successful teamwork.
 It is a small step toward educating game-changers who can make a team more than a sum of its parts.
 Undeniably, teamwork skills are among the most pivotal work-life skills that younger generation entering the workforce are expected to master.